UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 A visual comparison of an analog meter, a digital meter, and a smart meter with a wireless signal.

-This image helps you identify whether you have an analog, digital, or smart electric meter.
+Identifying whether you have an analog, digital, or smart electric meter is the first step before calculating your monthly usage.

-How to Read an Analog Meter (The Dials)
+How to Read an Analog (Dial) Electric Meter

 Illustration showing a person and a diagram illustrating the three-step process for reading an analog electric meter's five dials.